Woman applying Aquaphor Ointment Spray to arm

 I've Got Dry Elbows, Should I Be Worried?

 Dry skin on the elbows is common.
-The appearance can result from a buildup of dead skin, which may make the area look dull, ashy, or flaky6.
+The appearance can result from a buildup of dead skin, which may make the area look dullor flaky6.
 To help manage this, consider using a mild exfoliant to gently remove dead skin.
-If you notice persistent ashy areas or have concerns that there may be an underlying medical condition, it’s best to seek guidance from a healthcare professional.
+If you notice persistent dry areas or have concerns that there may be an underlying medical condition, it’s best to seek guidance from a healthcare professional.

 How to Help Dry Elbows

-Dry and ashy elbows may be common, but there are steps to keep your skin appearing smooth and supple.
-While you may not be able to get rid of dry or ashy elbows completely, depending on the cause, you can help to manage their appearance through the following ways:
+Dry and dull elbows may be common, but there are steps to keep your skin appearing smooth and supple.
+While you may not be able to get rid of dry or dull elbows completely, depending on the cause, you can help to manage their appearance through the following ways:

 Be conscious of water temperature